CaioCeretta/Ignite-React-Trilha2023/05-ignite-shop/LegacyNextAndOverallConcepts.md

 #######################################################################################################################

 ## Server Side Code

 ### Get Server Side Props

-If we used, as the typical way of creating a component, like, using the  call on an api, fill the array with the api fetch and this like that it won't work on how the crawlers are actually working in our app, if we disable javascript and try to load the same page, what javascript is going to show from our page, is just an empty array which should be filled.
-So basically what next is doing is when we load the page for the first time it will create a version of that page with the html, css inside the next.js layer.
-But everything that we run on the client side like useEffects, libraries, and all of it, those things are not going to run.
+Since we started learning about react, we've learnt that we can make API inside the component to populate a state, makea a list, or whatever we want to do.

+So as axample we would create a useEffect, some kind of data fetching.
+We have a list state, that is an array of numbers, then on the useEffect we have a setList with the array 1, 2, 3.
+We can pretend that this is like an api call, it will fill the state with those informations.

+The point here is, next has its purpose for why it existed, that is ssr and ssg.

+When crawlers, bots, indexators, access our site, it will access it with disabled JS or he will not wait for it to under- stand that the page content has already been loaded, and if we are developing a page, like for example, an e-commerce that needs indexation, many times it will be a problem for us.

+Even that list state we populated from useEffect, we won't see it anymore because it only runs on the client side.
+So everything we see on the screen is what was created from the NextJS node layer, and if we were on a traditional SPA, such as a react app, it wouldn't even exist.

+This is one of the reasons why next was created, what next does is, when we access the page for the firt time, it will create a version of the page, with the whole markup, css, etc. On that layer, BUT,everything that runs only on the client side, like any hooks, or JS specific libraries, they won't execute.

-But in next there is a way we can outcome it, a way we tell next that we want that api call to also run on the next server layer
+But, there is still another way for us to tell next that we want this API call to be executed on the server side, and not only on the front-end side.

-This is how we do it, inside any file that is under page folder, is by utlizing, after the component (or before), a function named getServerSideProps, that function can return us a list of properties, for example. in the products page, in something like
+In any file that is inside the pages folder, we can export a constant named getServerSideProps where we obtain properties from the server side.
+In other words, the next js node layer.
+That function can return some properties, such as the list we were using, that contains an array with 1, 2, 3, the basic syntax is

-const getServerSideProps = () => {
+export const getServerSideProps = () => {
   return {
     props: {
-    list: ['product1', 'product2', 'product3']
+      list: [1, 2, 3]
     }
   }
 }

-and in next js, they can be received as a parameter of the component, so we would be able to access those values just by

-export default function ComponentName(props) {
-   return (
-    <>
-    <pre>{JSON.stringify(props.list)}</>
-    </>
-   )
-}

-even with the javascript disabled.
+that code is commonly used at the end of the file.

+As the name says, we are returning props, and in react we know that properties can be received from the parameters, so as soon as we write props on the arguments, the props in this case, is going to be an object containing the list property, so a JSON.stringify of these props would return us {"list":[1,2,3]}

+When we were using the useEffect, we could see that the page would be rendered by complete, except with our list information that would come after one second (based on the setInterval).

+But now, as we are getting the serverSideProps, even if we use a setTimeout on this functionm, we'll notice that the timeout will happen, but in this case, our page as whole will take 2 seconds to show up, the nodejs will return us the complete page, different from the useEffect that will show the page and then wait the timeout

 There's one important thing to notice, is that we'll never have a loading state, because the page will only load after the props were loaded.